Devilmoon/AoC2020/README.md

 Day 13: Part 2 uses a clever solution (based on Chinese Remainder Theorem?)

 Day 14: Alternative solution for part 2 is very clever, uses a generator to yield all possible combinations, might be reusable in other problems

+Day 18: Shunting-yard algorithm and computation of reverse polish notation.
+Reusable with different operator precedence settings.